-A student who, in any combination in the first term of enrollment, earns less than a 1.5 GPA, fails to earn at least eight credits toward their degree, and/or withdraws from all their courses will be dismissed from Antioch College.
-A student in this situation can be reinstated if they are able to show that they can be academically successful at the college level.
+A student in the first term of enrollment who earns a GPA less than 1.5, who has also earned at least eight credits toward their degree, who has taken courses graded P/NP, and who has a completion rate of less than 50% will be dismissed from Antioch College.

+Students in any of these situations can be reinstated if they are able to show that they can be academically successful at the college level.
 This may be accomplished by attending a community college or other institution for two terms, and earning the equivalent of 24 quarter hour credits (12 credits per term is recommended) with a minimum GPA of 2.0 and a minimum completion rate of 67%.